Skip to content

 For a warm white, consider White Flour, one of Sherwin Williams most popular whites.

 For an updated color scheme with these deep greens, go bold and add pops of rich terracotta.
-I love a good clay color with dark green!
+I love a good clay color like SW Cavern Clay with dark green!

 If you want a neutral that isn’t white, consider a new neutral like Benjamin Moore’s October Mist.
 It’s a light, almost sage paint color, that will work in your whole home.